Benjasco/Apply-Filters-to-SL-Queries/README.md

 The first part of the screenshot is my query, and the second part is a portion of the output.
 The query returns all employees not in the Information Technology department.
 First, I started by selecting all data from the employees table.
 Then, I used a WHERE clause with NOT to filter for employees not in this department.

 ## Summary
 In this project, I applied filters to SQL queries to get specific information on login attempts and employee machines.
-I used two different tables from my organization database, log_in_attempts and employees.
+I used two different tables from the organization database, log_in_attempts and employees.
 I used the AND, OR, and NOT operators to filter for the specific information needed for each task.
 I also used LIKE and the percentage sign (%) wildcard to filter for patterns.

+## Skills Applied
+ - SQL Querying for Data Analysis
+ - Log and Security Incident Analysis
+ - Critical Thinking and Problem Solving